nsnarender5511/cpp/docs/user-guide/commands.md

 - Creates the `.cursor/rules` directory if it doesn't exist
 - Updates `.gitignore` to exclude the `.cursor/` directory if needed
 - Displays available agents after initialization
+- Performs verification steps to ensure successful initialization
+- Provides detailed feedback if issues are detected

+**Verification Steps:**
+- Checks that all required directories exist
+- Verifies permissions on directories
+- Counts files in the rules directory to confirm proper setup
+- Provides diagnostic information if verification fails

 **First-time Setup Options:**
 1. Create an empty directory structure